 When someone has a co-occurring disorder, treating the substance use problem is more challenging than it is for those who do not have this condition.
 Specialized treatment is needed for those who are dually-diagnosed because the underlying mental health issue needs to be treated in addition to the addiction problem.

-About half of all women experiencing a traumatic event at some point in their lives.
+About half of all women experience a traumatic event at some point in their lives.
 This may be a sexual assault, childhood abuse, domestic violence, or some other type of trauma.
 You may be surprised to learn that women experience PTSD much more frequently than men do.
-Most people associate Post-Traumatic Stress Disorder with combat, but anyone who has survived a traumatic event can experience this anxiety disorder.
+Most people associate post-traumatic stress disorder with combat, but anyone who has survived a traumatic event can experience this anxiety disorder.

 Are you sick and tired of being sick and tired?
-Do you want to find a new way to life – one that doesn’t revolve around the next pill, the next hit, or the next fix?
-New Directions For Women offers hope and healing to women who want to recover from addiction.
-We have more than four decades of experience treating women who suffer from the disease of addiction.
+Do you want to find a new way to live – one that doesn’t revolve around the next pill, the next hit, or the next fix?
+New Directions for Women offers hope and healing to women who want to recover from addiction.
+We have more than four decades of experience treating the complex relationship between women and drugs and helping women find healing from the disease of addiction.

-You don’t have to waste one more day of your life in the throes of addiction.
-Call us now to get help: (800) 939-6636.
+You don’t have to live one more day of your life in the throes of addiction.
+Call us now to get help: (888) 312-5499.